On the Polynomial Kernelizations of Finding a Shortest Path with Positive Disjunctive Constraints: Preliminaries

 \subsection{Graph Theory}

-All the graphs considered in this paper is simple, finite, undirected and unweighted.
-The notations and terminologies used in this paper are fairly standard and adopted from the Diestel's book of graph theory \cite{diestel2005graph}.
-In our problem, we are dealing with two different graphs: original graph $G$ and forcing graph $G_{f}$.
+All the graphs considered in this paper are simple, finite, undirected, and unweighted. {A {\em walk} in an undirected graph is a sequence $v_0, e_1, v_1, e_2, v_2,\ldots, e_k, v_k$ of vertices and edges such that edge $e_i$ has endpoints $v_{i-1}$ and $v_i$.
+An {\em $s$-$t$ walk} is a walk that has the first vertex $s$ and last vertex $t$.
+An {\em $s$-$t$ path} is a walk that has no repeated vertex.
+It is clear from the definition that a path cannot have any repeated edges.
+We often denote a path $P$ by a sequence of vertices $v_1, v_2, \ldots, v_k$ such that every edge is $v_i v_{i+1}$ for every $i \in [k-1]$.} Other notations and terminologies used in this paper are standard and adopted from Diestel's book of graph theory \cite{diestel2005graph}.
+In our problem, we are dealing with two different graphs: the {primary graph} $G$ and the forcing graph $G_{f}$.
 We denote the number of vertices and edges of $G$ by $n$ and $m$, respectively.
-Similarly for $G_{f}$, it is $m$ and $m'$ (since the edge set of $G$ is same as the vertex set of $G_f$).
-Given a graph $G(V, E)$ and an edge $e \in E(G)$, $V_{e}$ denotes the set of two end vertices of $e$.
-For any subset of edges $E^* \subseteq E(G)$, by $V(E^*)$ we denote the set of all the vertices that constitute the edge set; i.e.; $V(E^*)= \underset{e \in {E^*}}{\bigcup} \ V_{e}$.
-Informally, $V(E^*)$ denote the set of all endpoints of the edges in $E^*$.
-Given, any two vertices $u$ and $v$, we denote its shortest path distance by $dist(u,v)$.
-For any graph $G(V, E)$ a subset of its vertices ${S} \subseteq V(G)$ is said to be a \emph{vertex cover} of $G$ if every edge of $G$ has at least one of its endpoints in ${S}$.
-A subset of the vertices ${S}$ is said to be an independent set of $G$ if between any pair of vertices of $S$, there does not exist any edge in $G$.
+Similarly, for $G_{f}$, it is $m$ and $m'$ (since the edge set of $G$ is the same as the vertex set of $G_f$).
+Given a graph $G(V, E)$ and an edge $e \in E(G)$, $V_{e}$ denotes the set of { the two endpoints} of $e$.
+For any subset of edges, $E^* \subseteq E(G)$, by $V(E^*)$ we denote the { set of all endpoints of the edges in $E^*$}; i.e.; $V(E^*)= \underset{e \in {E^*}}{\bigcup} \ V_{e}$.
+For every $u, v \in V(G)$, we denote its shortest path distance by $dist(u,v)$.
+For any graph $G(V, E)$, a subset of its vertices ${S} \subseteq V(G)$ is said to be a \emph{vertex cover} of $G$ if every edge of $G$ has at least one of its endpoints in ${S}$.
+A subset of the vertices ${S}$ is said to be an independent set of $G$ if, between any pair of vertices of $S$, there does not exist any edge in $G$.
 For any subset of vertices $S$ of $G$, the subgraph induced by the vertex set in $G$ is denoted by $G[S]$.
-Furthermore, for a set of edges $S$, the graph $G[S]$ is the graph with $G'(V, S)$.
-Informally, given an edge set $S \subseteq E(G)$, the graph $G[S]$ has vertex set $V(G)$ and the edge set $S$.
+Given an edge set $S \subseteq E(G)$, the graph $G[S]$ has vertex set $V(G)$ and the edge set $S$.
 For any graph $G$ and any vertex $v \in V(G)$, $G-\{v\}$ denotes the graph that can be obtained by deleting $v$ and the edges incident on it from $G$.
-This notion can be extended for a subset of vertices as well.
-Given a graph $G = (V, E)$ and a set $X \subseteq V(G)$.
-We define the {\em identification} of the vertex subset $X$ into $u_X$ by constructing a graph $\hat G$ as follows.
+This notion can be extended to a subset of vertices as well.
+Given a graph $G = (V, E)$ and a set $X \subseteq V(G)$, we define the {\em identification} of the vertex subset $X$ into (a new vertex) $u_X$ by constructing a graph $\hat G$ as follows.
 First, delete the vertices of $X$ from $G$ and add a new vertex $u_X$.
-Then, for every $v \in N_G(X)$, make $vu_X$ an edge of $\hat G$.
+Then, for every $v \in N_G(X)$, make $vu_X$ an edge of $\hat G$. { This graph operation has been defined in the literature (see \cite{ComasSerna2009,MajumdarRS20,MorelleST2026}).}